raweee/node-red-contrib-whatsapp-link/README.md

     - Please look complete `{msg}` to get all details about recived message.

-3. **Whatsapp Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentiond in node.
+3. **Whatsapp Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node.

-    > Don't forget to mention international dialing code befor your number.
-Number must be in format like `+11 99999 99999` without any space.
+     *Don't forget to mention international dialing code befor your number.
+Number must be in format like `+11 99999 99999` without any space.*

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -